All finitely generated Kleinian groups of small Hausdorff dimension are classical Schottky groups: Abstract

 \section{Abstract}

-This is the second part of the works on Hausdorff dimensions of Schottky groups.
-It has been conjectured that the Hausdorff dimensions of nonclassical Schottky groups are strictly bounded from below.
-In this second part of our works we provide a resolution of this conjecture, we prove that there exists a universal positive number $\lambda>0$, such that any finitely-generated non-elementary Kleinian groups with limit set of Hausdorff dimension $<\lambda$ are classical Schottky groups.
-We will generalize our previous technologies given in \cite{HS} to prove our general result.
-Our result can be consider as a converse to \cite{Doyle}.
+This is the second part of our works on Hausdorff dimension of Schottky groups \cite{HS}.
+In this paper we prove that there exists a universal positive number $\lambda>0$, such that up to finite index, any finitely-generated non-elementary Kleinian group with limit set of Hausdorff dimension $<\lambda$ is a classical Schottky group.
+The proof rely on our previous works in \cite{HS}, \cite{Hou} which provide the foundation to the general result of this paper.
+Our result can also be considered as a converse to the well-known theorem of Doyle \cite{Doyle} and Phillips-Sarnak \cite{phillips}.